five balancing tips you can do at home

 You probably haven't heard the term “adrenals” that often, but you most likely have heard of the “flight or fight” response that they are responsible for with the secretion of cortisol, amongst other hormones.
 It is the adrenal glands that must be in good shape to help men and women who are aging and decreasing the production of estrogen and testosterone in their gonads (ovaries and testes).

 How do you know if your adrenals are functioning optimally?
-Well, you know they most likely aren’t if you had a lot of stress in your life, if you are suffering from fatigue, foggy thinking, anxiety, depression, headaches, sugar cravings, and allergies.
+Well, you know they most likely aren't if you had a lot of stress in your life, if you are suffering from fatigue, foggy thinking, anxiety, depression, headaches, sugar cravings, and allergies.
 Salivary hormone testing available which can measure your cortisol levels throughout the day.
 These are available via most Naturopathic Doctors offices.
+Click here to see their ultimate XT reviews.

 Here are 5 Adrenal Balancing Acts you can do at home: